Generación de la Ruptura: Members

 Pedro Coronel was born in Zacatecas achieving fame in the 1950s.
 His paintings were based on human figures, landscapes or objects with geometrical and colorful presentation.

 Günther Gerzo was an abstract painter geometrism insert.
 All his paintings are large planes of color with geometric shapes.
 His paintings were very emotional.

 Vlady is the pseudonym of a Russian painter, who lived in Cuernavaca, Mexico.
-He created a new painting technique called impasto.
-This technique consists of putting big globs of paint on top of another to create the illusion of depth.

 Remedios Varo was a surrealist, not an abstract painter.
 The kind of painting that she created was based on her wild hallucinations.

 Alberto Gironella was an innovator of his time.
 His work was so characteristic of him that created a new style called assembly.
 This style consisted in creating a work with other parties.
 He worked with a Spanish theme, because of his background.

 Mathias Goeritz was born in Germany and although it is recognized as an architect and sculptor, studied at the Bauhaus, his inspiration comes from the drawings and art from other artists.
 His projects are famous such as the Friendship Road to the Olympics in Mexico, held in 1968, the "Big Dipper" at the Palace of Sports and "Satellite Towers" in Mexico.